 When data has to be pulled from multiple sources and manually entered into Excel spreadsheets to create ad hoc reports, everyone gets frustrated.
 It’s hard to keep track of where the data is stored, how it should be presented, and which reports should be created.
 However, when Finance and HR work together to create actionable reporting from reliable data in one system, this gap can be bridged.
 For example, a report can be created to analyze current filled, open and planned positions along with compensation data.
 Using one tool to analyze and pull the data eliminates manual errors and data redundancy.

 Want to see how your HR and Finance teams can work in tandem?
-Register for our upcoming webinar to see a live demo of SAP’s Integrated Headcount Planning in action.
-Join us on Tuesday, September 26 to learn how to accelerate your headcount planning with SAP Analytics Cloud and SAP SuccessFactors.
+Download our on-demand webinar to see a demo of SAP’s Integrated Headcount Planning in action.
+We dive into how to accelerate your headcount planning with SAP Analytics Cloud and SAP SuccessFactors.